deschdev/codewars/README.md

 Throughout this project, I encountered numerous learning moments that contributed to my growth as a developer:

 <ul>
-  <li>**Algorithm Efficiency**: Learned to analyze the time and space complexity of different algorithms, helping me choose the most efficient approach for each problem</li>
+  <li><strong>Algorithm Efficiency</strong>: Learned to analyze the time and space complexity of different algorithms, helping me choose the most efficient approach for each problem</li>
-  <li>**Language Proficiency**: Gained deeper insights into the capabilities of JavaScript, making me a more skilled developer</li>
+  <li><strong>Language Proficiency</strong>: Gained deeper insights into the capabilities of JavaScript, making me a more skilled developer</li>
-  <li>**Problem-Solving Skills**: Improved my ability to break down complex problems into manageable parts and devise effective solutions</li>
+  <li><strong>Problem-Solving Skills</strong>: Improved my ability to break down complex problems into manageable parts and devise effective solutions</li>
-  <li>**Continuous Improvement**: Embraced the importance of refactoring and optimizing code, understanding that the first solution is not always the best solution</li>
+  <li><strong>Continuous Improvement</strong>: Embraced the importance of refactoring and optimizing code, understanding that the first solution is not always the best solution</li>
 </ul>